Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_segmentation/DeeplabV3_for_TensorFlow/00-access/README.md

 ## Default configuration

 The following sections introduce the default configurations and hyperparameters for Deeplabv3 model.
 We reproduce two training setups on VOC_trainaug datasets, evaluate on four setups.
-See [Results](#results) for setups details.

-For detailed hpyerparameters,, please refer to corresponding scripts under directory `scripts/`
+For detailed hpyerparameters, please refer to corresponding scripts under directory `scripts/`

 ### Optimizer